 Maar is a very athletic and powerful outside attacker.
 For some with these qualities it comes as almost natural that he has a great jump serve and often causes trouble for the opposition’s receivers.
 His reach is very decent and helps him to compose a good block height.
 Reception efficiency is usually a problem for younger players, yet the Canadian has done pretty well against the tough and versatile servers in the Italian league.
 Numbers show that the 22-year-old has the necessary arsenal to play successful, competitive volleyball for many years and in a variety of championships.
 What will come with experience is better decision-making, especially when facing a well-organized block.

 Glenn Hoag has done a tremendous job with the Canadian national team and has seen it rise to number eight in the world ranking.
-The college volleyball program works and there are now players with contracts in leading European leagues.
+The college volleyball program works and there are now players with contracts in leading European leagues and you can bet on them with free codes from Bet365.
 With some of the veterans leaving after the Rio Games, where Canada made it to the quarterfinals and out of a “death” preliminary pool, players like Stephen Maar will be relied on to maintain good international standards.

 Born: December 6, 1994

 Video: Kioene Padova’s YouTube channel